awsdocs/aws-security-hub-user-guide/doc_source/accounts-orgs-auto-enable.md

 By default, the new accounts are not enabled as member accounts\.
 Their status is **Not a member**\.

 When you enable the automatic enablement setting, Security Hub begins to enable new accounts as member accounts when they are added to the organization\.
-It does not enable existing organization accounts that are not yet enabled\.
+It does not enable existing organization accounts that are not enabled as member accounts\.
 Security Hub also cannot automatically enable accounts that already belong to another administrator account\.

+If the account does not have Security Hub enabled, then Security Hub and the default standards are enabled automatically for that account\.

+For organization accounts that already have Security Hub enabled, Security Hub does not make any other changes to the account\.
+It only enables the membership\.

 Remember that all Security Hub accounts must have AWS Config enabled and configured to record all resources\.
 For details on the requirement for AWS Config, see [Enabling and configuring AWS Config](securityhub-prereq-config.md)\.